 - How soon should I make a report?

 Reports should be made as soon as possible after a good faith concern arises.
 The sooner you file a report, the better the chance that the investigator will be able to perform a thorough investigation.

 - Will I be told about the details concerning an investigation or its outcome/result?

 There are legal and other restrictions about what information the University is allowed to provide related to reported misconduct.
-In most cases, you will be told whether your reported issue was investigated, and whether based on the findings the matter was resolved.
+In most cases, you will be told whether your reported issue was investigated, and that appropriate actions were taken based on the findings, if any.

 - What should I do if I feel I am being retaliated against for making the report?

-The University prohibits retaliation for making good faith reports.
+The University prohibits retaliation against an individual for making good faith reports.
 Retaliation concerns should be reported in the same manner as reporting other concerns of misconduct.
 Reports of retaliation will be reviewed and investigated in the same manner in which other allegations of misconduct are handled.

 - Will my supervisor be told about the allegation?
 Who else in my unit might find out?